RyanKaleliGabriel/RyanKaleliGabriel/README.md

 Contact Me
 Mobile no. 0704383812
+kaleligabriel6@gmail.com
+twitter at iheartgabriel3.

-I'm always interested in hearing about new opportunities, connecting with other developers working with me on a data analysis project.
-Feel free to contact me at kaleligabriel6@gmail.com or connect with me on twitter at iheartgabriel3.
+I'm always interested in hearing about new opportunities, connecting with other developers working with me on a data analysis projects and Web projects.

 Thanks for taking the time to read about me.
 I look forward to hearing from you!